MicrosoftDocs/architecture-center/docs/databricks-monitoring/databricks-observability-content.md

 5. Azure Databricks unpacks and processes queue data into a processed file that it sends back to ADLS:

-    1. If the processed file is valid, it goes in the *Landing* folder.
+    1. If the processed file is valid, it goes in the **Landing** folder.

-    1. Otherwise, the file goes in the *Bad* folder tree.
-Initially, the file goes in the *Retry* subfolder, and ADLS attempts customer file processing again (step 2).
-If a pair of retry attempts still leads to Azure Databricks returning processed files that aren't valid, the processed file goes in the *Failure* subfolder.
+    1. Otherwise, the file goes in the **Bad** folder tree.
+Initially, the file goes in the **Retry** subfolder, and ADLS attempts customer file processing again (step 2).
+If a pair of retry attempts still leads to Azure Databricks returning processed files that aren't valid, the processed file goes in the **Failure** subfolder.

 6. As Azure Databricks unpacks and processes data in the previous step, it also sends application logs and metrics to Azure Monitor for storage.

-7. In an Azure Log Analytics workspace, Kusto queries are done on the application logs and metrics from Azure Monitor for troubleshooting and deep diagnostics.
+7. An Azure Log Analytics workspace applies Kusto queries on the application logs and metrics from Azure Monitor for troubleshooting and deep diagnostics.

-8. Azure Dashboard is employed to display visualizations of the logs and metrics using the query results.
+8. An Azure portal dashboard displays visualizations of the logs and metrics using the query results.

 ### Components

 - [Azure Data Lake Storage](/azure/storage/blobs/data-lake-storage-introduction) is a set of capabilities dedicated to big data analytics.
 - [Azure Event Grid](/azure/event-grid/overview) allows a developer to easily build applications with event-based architectures.
 - [Azure Queue Storage](/azure/storage/queues/storage-queues-introduction) is a service for storing large numbers of messages.
 It allows access to messages from anywhere in the world through authenticated calls using HTTP or HTTPS.
-Queues are commonly used to create a backlog of work to process asynchronously.
+You can use queues to create a backlog of work to process asynchronously.
 - [Azure Databricks](/azure/databricks/scenarios/what-is-azure-databricks) is a data analytics platform optimized for Azure cloud services.
 One of the two environments Azure Databricks offers for developing data-intensive applications is [Azure Databricks Workspace](/azure/databricks/scenarios/what-is-azure-databricks-ws), an Apache Spark-based unified analytics engine for large-scale data processing.
 - [Azure Monitor](/azure/azure-monitor/overview) collects and analyzes app telemetry, such as performance metrics and activity logs.
 - [Azure Log Analytics](/azure/azure-monitor/log-query/log-analytics-overview) is a tool used to edit and run log queries with data.
-- [Azure Dashboard](/azure/azure-portal/azure-portal-dashboards) is a focused and organized view of cloud resources in the Azure portal.
+- [Azure portal dashboards](/azure/azure-portal/azure-portal-dashboards) are a focused and organized view of cloud resources in the Azure portal.

 ## Considerations

 Keep these points in mind when considering this architecture:

-- Azure Databricks can automatically give the computing resources necessary for a large job, which avoids problems introduced by other solutions.
-For example, with [Databricks-optimized autoscaling on Apache Spark](https://databricks.com/blog/2018/05/02/introducing-databricks-optimized-auto-scaling.html), resources may be used suboptimally because of excessive provisioning.
-Or the number of executors required for a job may not be known.
+- Azure Databricks can automatically allocate the computing resources necessary for a large job, which avoids problems that other solutions introduce.
+For example, with [Databricks-optimized autoscaling on Apache Spark](https://databricks.com/blog/2018/05/02/introducing-databricks-optimized-auto-scaling.html), excessive provisioning may cause the suboptimal use of resources.
+Or you might not know the number of executors required for a job.

 - A queue message in Azure Queue Storage can be up to 64 KB in size.
 A queue may contain millions of queue messages, up to the total capacity limit of a storage account.

 ## Deploy this scenario

-To get all the logs and information of the process, you'll need to set up Azure Log Analytics and the Azure Databricks monitoring library.
+To get all the logs and information of the process, set up Azure Log Analytics and the Azure Databricks monitoring library.
 The monitoring library streams Apache Spark level events and Spark Structured Streaming metrics from your jobs to Azure Monitor.
 You don't need to make any changes to your application code for these events and metrics.

 The procedures to set up performance tuning for a big data system are as follows: